-What is a ductless system
+What is a ductless mini split system?

 It is the newest and fastest growing technology to the heating and cooling industry in the United States.
 It has been successfully used for decades in Europe and Asia.
 However, if you are like 90% of Americans, you are not real familiar with the ductless systems.
 They are also referred to as mini split systems or air to air heat pumps.

-Why choose a ductless system?
+Why choose a ductless mini split system?

 • solves problem of hot and cold spots in rooms